Apple Inc.: Corporate culture

 Apple is one of several highly successful companies founded in the 1970s that bucked the traditional notions of corporate culture.
 Jobs often walked around the office barefoot even after Apple became a Fortune 500 company.
 By the time of the "1984" television advertisement, Apple's informal culture had become a key trait that differentiated it from its competitors.
 According to a 2011 report in Fortune, this has resulted in a corporate culture more akin to a startup rather than a multinational corporation.
-In a 2017 interview, Wozniak credited watching Star Trek and attending Star Trek conventions while in his youth as a source of inspiration for his co-founding Apple.
+In a 2017 interview, Wozniak credited watching Star Trek and attending Star Trek conventions in his youth as inspiration for co-founding Apple.

-As the company has grown and been led by a series of differently opinionated chief executives, it has arguably lost some of its original character.
-Nonetheless, it has maintained a reputation for fostering individuality and excellence that reliably attracts talented workers, particularly after Jobs returned to the company.
-Numerous Apple employees have stated that projects without Jobs's involvement often took longer than projects with it.
+As the company has grown and been led by a series of differently opinionated chief executives, some media have suggested that it has lost some of its original character.
+Nonetheless, it has maintained a reputation for fostering individuality and excellence that reliably attracts talented workers, particularly after Jobs returned.
+Numerous Apple employees have stated that projects without Jobs's involvement often took longer than others.

-To recognize the best of its employees, Apple created the Apple Fellows program which awards individuals who make extraordinary technical or leadership contributions to personal computing while at the company.
-The Apple Fellowship has so far been awarded to individuals including Bill Atkinson, Steve Capps, Rod Holt, Alan Kay, Guy Kawasaki, Al Alcorn, Don Norman, Rich Page, Steve Wozniak, and Phil Schiller.
+The Apple Fellows program awards employees for extraordinary technical or leadership contributions to personal computing.
+Recipients include Bill Atkinson, Steve Capps, Rod Holt, Alan Kay, Guy Kawasaki, Al Alcorn, Don Norman, Rich Page, Steve Wozniak, and Phil Schiller.

-At Apple, employees are intended to be specialists who are not exposed to functions outside their area of expertise.
-Jobs saw this as a means of having "best-in-class" employees in every role.
+Jobs intended that employees were to be specialists who are not exposed to functions outside their area of expertise.
 For instance, Ron Johnson—Senior Vice President of Retail Operations until November 1, 2011—was responsible for site selection, in-store service, and store layout, yet had no control of the inventory in his stores.
 This was done by Tim Cook, who had a background in supply-chain management.
 Apple is known for strictly enforcing accountability.
 Each project has a "directly responsible individual" or "DRI" in Apple jargon.
-As an example, when iOS senior vice president Scott Forstall refused to sign Apple's official apology for numerous errors in the redesigned Maps app, he was forced to resign.
-Unlike other major U.S. companies, Apple provides a relatively simple compensation policy for executives that does not include perks enjoyed by other CEOs like country club fees or private use of company aircraft.
+Unlike other major US companies, Apple provides a relatively simple compensation policy for executives that does not include perks enjoyed by other CEOs like country club fees or private use of company aircraft.
 The company typically grants stock options to executives every other year.

 In 2015, Apple had 110,000 full-time employees.
 This increased to 116,000 full-time employees the next year, a notable hiring decrease, largely due to its first revenue decline.
 Apple does not specify how many of its employees work in retail, though its 2014 SEC filing put the number at approximately half of its employee base.
 In September 2017, Apple announced that it had over 123,000 full-time employees.